 A room humidifier helps alleviate respiratory tract issues.
 This is because dry air can trigger an asthma attack and a humidifier ensures that the moisture levels in the room are right for your pet.

 This is critical especially in the winter season since the air is drier.

 The moisture levels in the room should be regulated to avoid reaching beyond sub-optimal levels as this leads to mold and bacterial growth.
-This can worsen the cat’s asthma due to a compromise in the immune system.
+This can make it worse for an asthmatic cat due to a compromised immune system.

 Respiratory distress in severe cases can also occur.